kasper/phoenix/API.md

 All valid keys for binding are as follows:

 - Modifiers: `cmd`, `alt`, `ctrl` and `shift` (case insensitive)
-- Keys: case insensitive character or special key including function keys, arrow keys, keypad keys etc. as listed below
+- Keys: case insensitive character or case sensitive special key including function keys, arrow keys, keypad keys etc. as listed below
 - You can bind any key on your local keyboard layout, for instance an `å`-character if your keyboard has one

 ### Special Keys